christensenacademy/christensen-academy/modules/beginning-game-maker/challenges/health-and-healing.md

 **Estimated Time:** 20 minutes

-Your challenge is to modify a game so that the game has a way for players to gain and lose health.
+Your challenge is to modify an existing game so that the game has a way for players to gain and lose health.